 ADULT SAILING TRAINING

 If you are new to sailing and would like to get a taste of what cruiser sailing is like, then join the cruiser section of the Wednesday night Adult Sailing.
-The Cruiser Group supports this training providing experience on the water and basic tuition in some of the skills required to for this type of sailing.
+The Cruiser Group supports this training providing experience on the water and basic understanding in some of the theory required to for this type of sailing.
 In addition we also hope to offer some longer day cruises.
 These will be advertised nearer the time.

 Please see the Club calendar for Cruiser racing.
 A great way to hone your skills in making the best of wind and tide rather than turning on the engine or to have a couple of hours' sail with an objective.